Teachers

 Clavier-Werke offers lessons with classically trained and degreed teachers.
 We are a family business and consider our teachers a part of the family as well.
 We welcome you to join our musical family too!
 Read more about our amazing teachers below.

-Susan Allen, Director
+Susan Allen, Executive Director

 Both Locations

-Maggie Allen, Administration
+Maggie Allen, Associate Director

 West Lake Location

 Maggie Allen, the Assistant to the Director of the Clavier-Werke in West Lake Hills, works in her studio office Monday – Friday, 10:00 – 6:00.
 Maggie is available to take messages for teachers and answer questions either by phone or in person.
 You can also turn your tuition payments of cash or check in to Maggie’s office.
 Maggie can answer most of your general questions and requests such as directions and dates for festivals and signing up students for some events.
-Maggie holds a bachelors degree in Anthropology with honors from the University of Texas at Austin.
+Maggie holds a Bachelor’s Degree in Anthropology with honors from the University of Texas at Austin.

-Nathan Allen, Administration
+Nathan Allen, Associate Director

 Southwest Location